-If your laptop battery can no longer hold a charge, you’ll starting getting a message by battery meter to consider replacing the battery.
+If your laptop battery can no longer hold a charge, you’ll start getting a message by battery meter to consider replacing the battery.

-Always purchase a new battery from your PC manufacture’s website or retail chain stores or service center recommended by them.
-Using a duplicate or low quality battery may cause damage to your system and health.
+Always purchase a new battery from your PC manufacturer’s website or retail chain stores or service center recommended by them.
+Using a duplicate or low-quality battery may cause damage to your system and health.

 Random read: How to add Templates and insert Videos in Microsoft Word.